shelleywong/CSCI567-Course-Materials/Assignments/Assignment0.md

   * Examples of public ssh keys include `id_rsa.pub`, `id_ecdsa.pub`, and `id_ed25519.pub`.
 If you have a key already, you can skip the step to generate a new SSH key and upload your existing key to GitLab (if you complete the step to Generate a new SSH key and the SSH key is the same type as one you already have, it will overwrite your existing key)
 5. Generate a new SSH key
   * Note: Ed25519 signatures are elliptical curve signatures, which are fast and very secure; however, some legacy systems do not support the Ed25519 algorithm, so if the ed25519 key is not working for you, create and use an RSA key.
-  * Use one of the options below, replacing the email used in the example with your GitLab email address:
+  * Use the ssh-keygen command to generate an ssh key (below are options for generating an ed25519 key or an RSA key):
-    * `ssh-keygen -t ed25519 -C "your_email@example.com"`
+    * `ssh-keygen -t ed25519`
     * `ssh-keygen -t rsa -b 8192`
   * This will generate a public/private key pair.
 When you're prompted to "Enter a file in which to save the key", you should press Enter to accept the default file location (the `~/.ssh` folder).
 Do not give the key a name (the default name works best for our purposes).
   * At the next prompt, you may choose to type a secure passphrase (or leave empty for no passphrase).